ufal/npfl114/tasks/mnist_conv.md

 In this assignment, you will be training convolutional networks.
-Start with the [mnist_conv.py](https://github.com/ufal/npfl114/tree/master/labs/04/mnist_conv.py) template and implement the following functionality.
-The architecture of the network is described by the `cnn` parameter, which contains comma-separated specifications of sequential layers:
+Start with the [mnist_conv.py](https://github.com/ufal/npfl114/tree/master/labs/04/mnist_conv.py) template and implement the following functionality using the `tf.layers` module.
+The architecture of the
+network is described by the `cnn` parameter, which contains comma-separated specifications of sequential layers:
 - `C-filters-kernel_size-stride-padding`: Add a convolutional layer with ReLU